Spring Initializr project wizard

 In the New Project dialog, select Spring Initializr.

-For more information, see Create a new Spring Boot project via the Spring Initializr wizard.
+For more information, refer to Create a new Spring Boot project via the Spring Initializr wizard.

 Step 1.
 Basic project configuration